NargesHashemifaraz/TheMazeRunner/README.md

 # TheMazeRunner
-This repository implements some uniformed and informed search algorithms
+This repository implements some uniformed and informed search algorithms , including:
+- BFS
+- DFS
+- IDS
+- A*